-Gentle readers, I'm rerunning my annual Pride rant for the ninth year.
+Gentle readers, I'm rerunning my annual Pride rant for the eleventh year.
 I wrote this post in 2005 a couple of days after attending Pride here in NYC.
-In the following years I've reposted it in advance of the day in the hope of encouraging you to attend.
-This year it appears a week early because of a widely circulated article out of Los Angeles that is precisely what this post complains about.
-Have a wonderful Pride.
+In the following years I've reposted it in advance of Pride in the hope of encouraging you to attend your local events.
+Have a wonderful Pride month.
 Love each other.

 Watching The Defectives

 Last Sunday at 12:30pm, I was in position on Christopher Street with Terrence, his glamor boys, and touring UK bloggers Dave and Darren.
 The Pride parade was due to round the corner any minute, but I tore off in search of a bodega, crossing my fingers that my desperate need for a soda wouldn't cause me to miss Dykes On Bikes.
 Half a block away, I found a little place and ducked in, weaving through the customers clogging the aisles on rushed missions like mine.
 I was third in line, two bottles of Sprite under my arm, when the man in front of me spotted a friend entering the store.

 "David!
 Sweetie!
 Where are you watching from?
 Come hang out with us on Allen's balcony!"

 David, a bookish looking middle-aged man, destroyed the festive mood in the little store in an instant.
 "Absolutely not.
 Those defectives and freaks?" he spat, indicating the colorful crowd outside the store, "They have nothing to do with MY life, thank you very much.
 This parade has as much dignity as a carnival freak show.
 It's no wonder the whole country hates us."